-- 18. Check the hub cap for external oil leakage at the drain plug or gasket.
+- 18. Check the hubcap for external oil leakage at the drain plug or gasket.
 For leaks at the drain plug check for application of thread sealant to threads and tightness.
 For leaks at the gasket, replace the gasket.
 The vent plug will normally weep a small amount of oil. - 19.
-Install the brake drum. - 20.
-Install the wheel and tire assembly and the wheel nuts. - 21.
+Install the wheel and tire assembly and the wheel nuts. - 20.
 On aluminum wheels, use a plastic anti-scuff guard over the wheel nuts.
 Tighten the wheel nuts to 450-500 ft-lb.
-See Torque Table for sequence. - 22.
+See Torque Table for sequence. - 21.
 Replace the wheel hubcap nuts and hubcaps if removed to service the wheel bearings.